St Luke's, London: History

 The civil and ecclesiastical parish of St Luke's was created on 18 October 1733 (St Luke's Day), following the construction of the church of St Luke.
 The parish was formed from the part of the existing parish of St Giles Cripplegate that was outside the City of London.
 The area covered by the parish is the same as that previously occupied by the landholding known as the Manor of Finsbury.

 Being outside the City boundaries, the parish had a large non-conformist population.
 John Wesley's house and Wesley's Chapel are in City Road, as is Bunhill Fields burial ground.

 In 1751, St Luke's Hospital for Lunatics, an asylum, was founded.
 It was rebuilt in 1782–1784 by George Dance the Younger.
 In 1917, the site was sold to the Bank of England for St Luke's Printing Works, which printed banknotes.
 The building was damaged by the Blitz of 1940, and the printing works were relocated in 1958 to Debden, Essex.

 The Grade II listed Ironmonger Row Baths were built as a public wash house in 1931.
-Turkish baths were added in 1938.
+Victorian-style Turkish baths were added in 1938.

 The civil parish became officially known as "St Luke's Middlesex".
 The parish was historically in the county of Middlesex, and was included in the area of the Metropolitan Board of Works in 1855.
 Under the Metropolis Management Act 1855 any parish that exceeded 2,000 ratepayers was to be divided into wards; as such the incorporated vestry of St Luke was divided into five wards (electing vestrymen): No. 1 (12), No. 2 (6), No. 3 (9), No. 4 (12) and No. 5 (9).